Murder of Ankita Bhandari: Investigation

-Birendra Singh upset with the police force's actions reached out to several authorities in Dehradun, including the chairperson of the state's women's commission, Vidhan Sabha speaker and the DGP, and local news portals like Jago Uttarakhand.
-Only after these bodies had highlighted Bhandari's disappearance, that on the September 22 evening, the report was transferred to the regular police from the revenue police and an investigation began.
+Singh, upset with the police force's actions, reached out to several authorities in Dehradun, including the chairperson of the state's women's commission, Vidhan Sabha speaker, the Director General of Police (DGP), and local news portals like Jago Uttarakhand.
+Only after these bodies had highlighted Bhandari's disappearance was the report transferred to the regular police from the revenue police on the evening of 22 September, and an investigation began.

-On September 23, the room in which Ankita lived at Vanantra was bulldozed and torched the day after by the sitting MLA of the area, Renu Bisht (who also runs a resort in the same area).
-On September 24, a fire broke out on the premises despite the resort being sealed by the police.
-Initially, it was cited as extra-constitutional albeit quick justice by the government, but later the DM denied government involvement in the matter.
+On 23 September, the room in which Bhandari lived at Vanantra was bulldozed by the sitting MLA of the area, Renu Bisht (who also runs a resort in the same area).
+On 24 September, a fire broke out on the premises despite the resort being sealed by the police.
+Initially, it was cited as extrajudicial bulldozer justice by Chief Minister Pushkar Singh Dhami on a Twitter Post.
+But later, the DM denied government involvement in the matter.

-Later the case was transferred to the Laxman Jhula police, who managed to arrest the three accused in the case- Pulkit Arya (the key accused), the hotel's manager, Ankit Gupta, and, Saurabh Bhaskar.
-During the police interrogation, the three confessed their crime.
+Later, the case was transferred to the Laxman Jhula police, who managed to arrest the three men accused in the case.
+During the police interrogation, the three confessed to killing Bhandari.

-Her preliminary autopsy was done by the All India Institute of Medical Sciences Rishikesh and it stated that Ankita sustained certain injuries suggestive of blunt force trauma before her death.
-As per the report, the cause of her death was drowning.

-Ankita's family was not satisfied with the postmortem report and said that they will not perform her last rites until the final autopsy report was released by the police in the public.
-They also accused the administration of destroying evidence by bulldozing the resort.
+Bhandari's autopsy was performed by the All India Institute of Medical Sciences, Rishikesh.
+Their preliminary report said that she sustained certain injuries suggestive of blunt force trauma before her death, and that her cause of death was drowning.
+Bhandari's family was not satisfied with the postmortem report and refused to perform her last rites until the final autopsy report was released by the police to the public.